forresty/forresty.github.com/source/_posts/2012-01-09-back-to-work.markdown

 And that's why I hate China.

+Everything that has a beginning has an end.
-But now, as time calls, hereby I formally announce that I am back to work, ending my gap year early since I have more important things to do.
+Now, as time calls, hereby I formally announce that I am back to work, ending my gap year early since I have more important things to do.

-It's time to start a new adventure.
+It's been a great journey, but It's time to start a new adventure.
 It will be fun.

-It's been a great journey, and I think I am more than ready.
+I think I am more than ready.

 If my life is meant to be running at the speed of 180 MPH, so be it :)